-- In a medium bowl, combine the flour, baking powder, and salt; stir briefly to mix.
+In a medium bowl, combine the flour, baking powder, and salt; stir briefly to mix and set aside.

-- In the bowl of a stand mixer fitted with the paddle attachment, add the butter and sugar; beat on medium-high speed until light and airy, about 3 minutes.
-Scrape down the bowl and add 1 egg plus 1 egg yolk; beat on medium-low speed to combine.
+To the bowl of a stand mixer fitted with a paddle attachment, add the butter and sugar; beat on medium high speed until light and airy, about 3 minutes.
+Scrape down the bowl and add 1 egg plus the egg yolk; beat on medium-low speed to combine.
 Add the flour mixture in two batches, beating on low speed until just incorporated each time.

-- Remove the bowl and form the dough into two equal balls using your hands (do not overhandle).
-Place one ball between two large sheets of parchment paper, and roll out the round to about 11 inches in diameter; place on a baking sheet (do not remove the paper).
+Remove the bowl and form the dough into 2 equal balls using your hands (do not overhandle).
+Place 1 ball between two large sheets of parchment paper, and roll out the round to about 11 inches in diameter; place on a baking sheet (do not remove the paper).
 Repeat the process with the other ball of dough, rolling it out to about 9 inches in diameter.
-Stack the dough disks on the baking sheet and refrigerate until firm but still flexible, 30 minutes to an hour.
+Stack the dough disks on the baking sheet and refrigerate until firm but still pliable, 30 minutes to an hour.

-- Set a rack in the top third of the oven and preheat to 375°.
-Grease a 9-inch round cake pan with butter.
+Set a rack in the top third of the oven and preheat to 375°F. Grease a 9-inch round cake pan with butter.
 Add a parchment round to cover just the bottom of the cake pan.

-- Retrieve the dough rounds and let rest at room temperature for about 5 minutes.
-Carefully peel away the paper around the larger round of dough.
-Place the dough in the prepared pan and press it gently into the corners; trim so that the dough reaches halfway up the sides.
-Add the cherry preserves to the center of the dough, and spread with the back of the spoon to coat evenly, leaving a 3⁄4-inch border around the edges.
-Remove the paper around the smaller round of dough, then place it atop the cake pan.
-Trim the edges so that the dough just fits inside but still touches the sides of the pan.
-Using fingers, press down around the edges, tucking the dough ends in and fusing the two doughs together.
+Remove the dough rounds from the refrigerator; let rest at room temperature for about 5 minutes.
+Carefully peel away the paper on both sides of the larger round.
+Place the dough in the prepared pan and press it gently into the edges of the bottom; trim so the dough reaches halfway up the sides.
+Spoon the cherry preserves in the center of the dough, and spread with the back of the spoon to coat evenly, leaving a 3⁄4-inch border around the edges.
+Remove the paper on both sides of the smaller dough round, then center it atop the cake pan.
+Trim the edges so the dough just fits inside, but still touches the sides of the pan.
+Using fingers, press down around the edges, tucking the dough edges in and fusing the two rounds together.

-- Bake until the top is golden, 30–35 minutes.
+Bake until the top is golden, 30–35 minutes.
 Remove to a rack and let cool 5 minutes.
 Use a paring knife to dislodge the cake’s edges from the pan.
-Gently invert onto a flat plate, then invert again onto another plate or stand.
-Let cool completely.
-Slice into wedges and serve.
+Invert the cake onto a flat plate, then invert again onto another plate or stand.
+Let cool completely before slicing into wedges to serve.